ucfopen/Obojobo-Docs/releases/v3.3.2/authors/oboxml_guide.md

 The OboXML format has HTML-like tags for text content called OboHTML.

-Here is a complete list of the Content tags availible in ObojoboDraft by default.
+Here is a complete list of the OboHTML tags available in ObojoboDraft by default.

 ## Paragraph Text